PiyuminiWelikala/Capstone_Project/README.md

 ### Methodology

 1. Data Collection
-We retrieved a total of 808 full-text academic articles from EBSCOhost, PubMed, ProQuest, and Google Scholar using structured queries tailored to each database.
+We retrieved a total of 808 full-text academic articles from 4 academic databases using structured queries tailored to each database.

 2. Preprocessing
 Duplicates were removed, and texts were extracted from PDFs using PyPDF2.
 Cleaned documents were stored in ChromaDB, a vector database used for semantic retrieval.